When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making

 \subsubsection{User-Level Traits: Cognitive and Demographic Traits}

 We analyze how user traits, including education level, age, initial trust in AI, and familiarity with AI, modulate trust formation and resistance to adversarial explanation.

-\textbf{Education Level.} Higher education, particularly at the graduate level, correlates with increased resistance to adversarial explanations.
+\textbf{Education Level.} Higher education, particularly at the graduate level, is associated with increased resistance to adversarial explanations.
 As shown in Figure~\ref{fig:rq5-2-1} and Table~\ref{tab:education}, trust scores are consistently lower under attack across all education levels; the magnitude of this reduction varies substantially.
-Users holding a Bachelor’s ($\Delta T = -0.56$, $p<0.001$) or Master's ($\Delta T = -0.59$, $p<0.001$) show the largest drop in trust when exposed to misleading explanations.
+Users holding a Bachelor’s ($\Delta T = -0.56$, $p<0.001$) or Master's ($\Delta T = -0.59$, $p<0.001$) show the largest significant drop in trust when exposed to misleading explanations.
 Although users with doctoral or professional degrees also show a large trust difference ($\Delta T = -0.51$, $p=0.041$), with a weaker statistical effect, likely due to a smaller sample size and higher within-group variance.
-Their distributions exhibit more low-to-mid trust scores (1--3) and fewer high scores (6--7) under attack, indicating stronger discernment when explanations conflict with their reasoning.
+Their distributions exhibit more low trust scores (1 - 3) and fewer high scores (6 - 7) under attack, indicating stronger discernment when explanations conflict with their reasoning.
 Figure~\ref{fig:stack4} suggests a corresponding shift in the cognitive sources of trust.
-They also rely less on explanation-based justifications and more on prior knowledge (Figure~\ref{fig:stack4}).
+They also rely less on explanation-based justifications and more on prior knowledge when making decisions.
 Participants with less formal education or some college background display the relatively small trust drop under attack ($\Delta T = -0.19$, $p=0.01$).
 They remain more strongly centered on explanation-based trust, with comparatively limited reliance on prior knowledge.
-This pattern suggests a greater baseline susceptibility to persuasive but incorrect explanations among less formally trained users, possibly due to weaker confidence in their ability to verify information independently.
+This pattern suggests a greater baseline susceptibility to persuasive but incorrect explanations among less formally educated users, possibly due to weaker confidence in their ability to verify information independently.
 More analysis is in Appendix~\ref{appendix:education}.

-\textbf{Age.} Older users tend to demonstrate greater skepticism toward AI explanations under adversarial conditions.
-As shown in Figure~\ref{fig:rq5-1-1}, users aged $35$-$44$ and 65+, trust in misleading outputs drops sharply compared to younger users, and the gap between attack and non-attack conditions is most pronounced ($4.56 \rightarrow 4.11$ and $4.94 \rightarrow 3.92$, $p<0.001$ respectively; see \textit{t}-test results in Table~\ref{tab:age-trust-delta}).
-Their distributions shift leftward, showing higher proportions of low-to-mid trust scores (1--3) under attack, suggesting stronger critical evaluation when confronted with misleading explanations.
-Younger users (ages 18--34) maintain relatively high and symmetric trust distributions, with smaller declines under attack ($4.62 \rightarrow 4.49$ and $4.91 \rightarrow 4.42$), indicating a greater tendency to accept persuasive content at face value.
-Consistent with the distributional shifts, cognitive source analysis shows that older users rely less on explanation-based justifications and more on prior knowledge (Figure~\ref{fig:stack3}), supporting the interpretation that age-related experience enhances scrutiny of adversarial explanations.